 In 2000, when Henri Grevellec retired from teaching, he bought an old quarry and moved into one of the old caves.
 On his property in Grezille, France, there are 6 caves that had once housed quarry workers centuries ago.

 The site was abandoned when Grevellec purchased it, but he cleared away the growth and renovated the caves himself.
-He put in a modern kitchen and bathroom and in his bedroom (at the far back of the cave) he added a skylight to improved air circulation and add a bit of light.
+He put in a modern kitchen and bathroom and in his bedroom (at the far back of the cave) he added a skylight to improve air circulation and add a bit of light.

 Of the 6 original caves, one became a guest room (which he connected by tunnel to his main home), another is now his workshop (for his stone-working tools), another he left as it once had been (complete with wood-burning oven) and he uses part of one as a wine cellar.